A Thousand Years of Peace! Book 2

 People are Hungry!

-Tony, Willa, Brad and Gloria made up the team that was going to plug the southern tip of Mexico.
-The 26 others made up two to four person teams that were going to be spread out to their North.
+Tony, Willa, Brad, and Gloria made up the team that was going to plug the southern tip of Mexico.
+The 26 others made up two to four-person teams that were going to be spread out to their North.
 The four targeted the municipal district of Quintana Roo with the municipal seat named José María Chetumal with a population of around 11,000.
-There was about 2,000 families.
+There were about 2,000 families.
 A good portion of the Yucatan Peninsula had vanished into the Gulf of Mexico with the Earth Changes.
 The City José María Chetumal now bordered on the Gulf of Mexico.

 It was a little after 9:00 in the morning.
 This small part of Southern Mexico was in alignment with the US Eastern Time Zone.
 The majority of Mexico was in the Central Time Zone.
 It was just after 7:00 AM in Omak, Washington.

 “Is this a ghost town?”
 Gloria asked as they entered the town square.
 The main road entered the square from the north and made a left turn and headed east heading down to the water of the Gulf of Mexico.

 “It sure looks like it.”
 Willa shared.
 There was no one on the streets, no dogs barking, nothing moving, not even the wind.
 They did hear a child crying.

 “Look, there is a man over there.
 Let’s go ask him where a Café is?”
 Brad suggested.
 The four pulled their rolling cases along behind them.
 Each case contained 12 cubic feet of space and the hope was the case could become their home away from home.
 There were seven days of food, guns, clothes, blankets, sleeping cot and Tony and Brad each carried a tent along with each of them had a heavy backpack.